davidjwiner/davidjwiner.github.io/_posts/2017-05-18-fun-with-the-simpsons.md

 <img class='inline-image' src='/assets/simpsons/total_lines_by_character.png'/>
 <p class="caption">Homer domination</p>

-* The average number of viewers declined pretty substantially as the seasons went on...:sad_face:
+* The average number of viewers declined pretty substantially as the seasons went on...😞

 <img class='inline-image' src='/assets/simpsons/viewers_by_season.png'/>
 <p class="caption">Not all viewers were quite so loyal</p>